bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 A simple nod, and he stood up to get the four plates, cups, and cutlery.
 Muscle memory however always counted 5 of everything, but since his brother, Ildrex, left the house, it was only his parents and uncle who were to be served.

-As he turned around to set the table, a small bump could be heard upstairs from his uncle's room, along with some creaking floors having a lot of weight pushing down on them.
+As he turned around to set the table, a small bump could be heard upstairs from his uncle's room, along with some creaking floors having a lot of weight pushed down on them.

 His mother glanced up, as she walked to her seat.
 "Donaar has an excellent sense of timing, I must say" she said with a smile on her face.

-New creaking from above told them, that Donaar had arrived - or at least someone had - but what sealed the deal was the sudden outcry made.
+New creaking from above told them, that Donaar had arrived - or at least someone had - but what sealed the deal was the sudden outcry he made.

 "IDIOTS - ALL OF THEM!"